timBrockman/GDL2E-notes/README.md

 ## Part 1 Intro to Generative Deep Learning
 ### CH 1 Generative Modeling
- - A. What is Generative Modeling
+ - A. What is Generative Modeling?
    - Generative vs. Discriminative Modeling
    - The Rise of Generative Modeling
    - Generative Modeling and AI